European Union legislative procedure: European Commission

 The Commission has a virtual monopoly on the introduction of legislation into the legislative process, a power which gives the Commission considerable influence as an agenda setter for the EU as a whole.
 And while the Commission frequently introduces legislation at the behest of the Council or upon the suggestion of Parliament, what form any legislative proposals introduced take is up to the Commission.

 Under the ordinary legislative procedure (see below), the negative opinion from the Commission also forces the Council to vote by unanimity rather than majority except when a conciliation committee has been set up.
-There are also limited instances where the Commission can adopt legislation without the approval of other bodies (See below).
+There are also limited instances where the Commission can adopt legislation without the approval of other bodies (see below).

 European Parliament

-The European Parliament's 705 members are directly elected every five years by universal suffrage.
+The European Parliament's 720 members are directly elected every five years by universal suffrage.
 It organises itself as a normal multi-party parliament in conducting most of its work in its committees and sitting in political groupings rather than national delegations.
 However, its political groups are very weak due to their status as broad ideological groups of existing national parties.

 The Parliament's powers have grown considerably since the 1950s as new legislative procedures granted more equality between Parliament and Council.
 It has also become a requirement that the composition of the European Commission be subject to a vote of approval as a whole by the Parliament.
 However, the choice of candidates remains the jurisdiction of the Council of the European Union, and the European Commission retains the sole power of legislative initiative.
+Taken into account that the Commission (and also the Council) are the antagonists of the parliament in the system of separation of powers this is considered a democratic deficit.

 Council of the European Union

 The Council of the EU (also known as "the council of ministers" and simply "the council") represents the national governments of member states, and hence its composition is essentially the number of member states (27) though votes are weighted according to the population of each state (see procedures below for clarification).
-As such, it does not sit according to political groups and rather than conducting most of its work in committees, much of its work is prepared by diplomatic representatives (COREPER).
+As such, it does not sit according to political groups and rather than conducting most of its work in committees, much of its work is done by its preparatory bodies (the Working Parties and COREPER).